Arnold Huijgen: Life

 In 2004 he became an assistant in education at Theological University of Apeldoorn and in 2008 he was assigned the position of university lecturer.
 From June 2007 to the end of 2013 he was minister at the Christian Reformed church in Genemuiden.
 He was appointed in 2014 as senior lecturer, his appointment as professor of systematic theology followed in November 2016.
+He was appointed to as professor in dogmatics at the Protestant Theological University in Amsterdam in 2022.